Lightning-AI/pytorch-lightning/README.md

 ---
 ## Asking for help
 Welcome to the Lightning community!

+If you have any questions, feel free to:
+1. read the docs.
+2. Search through the issues.
+3. Ask on stackoverflow with the tag pytorch-lightning.

+If no one replies to you quickly enough, feel free to post the stackoverflow link to our Gitter chat!

 To chat with the rest of us visit our [gitter channel](https://gitter.im/PyTorch-Lightning/community?utm_source=share-link&utm_medium=link&utm_campaign=share-link)!

 ---
 ## FAQ